The Association of Plastic Recyclers

 DETRIMENTAL

 Since polyethylene floats in water like polypropylene it is not separated in the reclaimers float-sink tank.
-When blended with PP it negatively affects the impact properties and can render the material brittle.
+When blended with PP in larger amounts it negatively affects the impact properties and can render the material brittle.
 Although very small amounts of PE, such as that contributed by labels, are regularly accepted by PP reclaimers, closures and dispensers comprising a larger weight percentage of the package have a greater negative affect.

 These materials will contaminate wash water, will contribute to waste disposal costs, or will stick to the valuable PP and reduce quality and value of the final products.